charbel08/Mobile-Robotics/README.md

 #### PID Control

-- Contains the code that allows a husky robot to autonomously follow the wall to its left.
+- Contains code for a self driving husky rover.
 - Programmed in Python using ROS.
 - Videos included demonstrating the husky's capabilities.